 Even if you teach new terminology and vocabulary before students begin reading, it does not ensure that students will be familiar with all words in a text.
 As they are reading, have students keep a list of unfamiliar words.
-Assign the Vocabulary Trading Card template so students can develop a quick reference for a word on their own list.
+Use the Vocabulary Trading Card template to develop a quick reference for a word on their own list.

 Take a visual approach

 Brian P. Cleary has written several books that make it obvious how fun it can be to play with words.
-Read these fun books to your students and then ask them to build their own illustrations.
+Read these fun books to your students and then ask them to build their own illustrations of:

-Help students connect even more deeply by asking them to use Wixie’s voice recording feature to correctly pronounce the word or use it in a sentence.
+Help students connect even more deeply by asking them to use the recording tool (microphone) to correctly pronounce the word or use it in a sentence.
 This is essential if you are working with homographs; words that are spelled the same but pronounced differently, such as bow and close.